Hospitals In Northwest Indiana Struggle With Increased Wait Times And Influx Of Patients As COVID Cases Rise

 While COVID -19 is the biggest threat here right now, experts say the impact trickles down and hurts others in need of medical attention.

 “The danger is that you know, our hospital system gets overloaded and people you know, that that are in there for heart attacks or car accidents, broken legs or whatever.
-Just don’t have space,” Pollak said.MORE NEWS: First COVID Vaccine Given In Chicago Happened One Year Ago Today
+Just don’t have space,” Pollak said.MORE NEWS: Man Furious After Being Confronted By Would-Be Carjackers On Way To Elementary School With Kids Inside In Humboldt Park

 As the Omicron variant continues to spread along with Delta, experts say things are only going to get worse here before they get better for both patients and healthcare workers.
 We reached out to both Community and Saint Mary’s Hospital but they couldn’t provide any further information.